 Pushbullet is the easiest way for transferring files between your computer and smartphone with any wires.
 To do so it is important that both of your devices are on the same WiFi network.
 Other than files, you can also receive and reply to all the notification from apps like Facebook, WhatsApp, Line, etc. via your computer.

 For using it you need to open the app on your smartphone and visit www.pushbullet.com on your computer and log in from the same account on both the devices.
 After you are logged in you can easily push files from one device to another.

 10. MX Player

-MX Player is one the most installed video player for Android.
+MX Player is one of the most installed video players for Android.
 It can play majority of video formats like .mp4, .mkv, etc. It also supports various subtitle formats like .ssa, .smi, .srt, etc. Few other features include hardware acceleration, pinch to zoom, multi-core decoding, kids lock, etc.